People living in Seoul express their love for it with a playful alliteration in English, saying that «Seoul is the soul of Asia».

 A lot of this can be attributed to South Korea’s “ppalli-ppalli” culture of accomplishing things in a hurry.
 But this should not lead to think that residents do not enjoy their free time.
 Seoul has a vibrant cultural life and the city makes a point of making investments to improve the quality of life in general.

-One of the most significant investments of this kind was the restoration of the Cheonggyecheon Stream in the Jongno District a decade ago that resulted in the removal of an elevated highway.
+One of the most significant investments Sustainability in Seoul was the restoration of the Cheonggyecheon Stream in the Jongno District a decade ago that resulted in the removal of an elevated highway.
 Although it was criticised for its $900 million cost, it was lauded by the public at large after its inauguration.
 Running for more than 10 kilometres, it has become a much frequented and loved public park.
 What is more, it prompted other changes in the city like the construction of a rapid bus transit system covering 14.5 kilometres aimed at reducing the need to move about the city centre by car.

 This same idea led to the construction of Seoullo 7017, an elevated garden nearly a kilometre long.
 Recently opened, it was designed by Dutch architect Winy Mass of MVRDV.
 The “skygarden”, as the architect’s firm describes it, came into being by reusing an elevated street in the middle of the city at a cost of $50 million.